khakhalin/notes/side/strange_animals.md

 * Thoen, H. H., How, M. J., Chiou, T. H., & Marshall, J. (2014).
 A different form of color vision in mantis shrimp.
 Science, 343(6169), 411-413.

 **Chlamisus laticollis** is a small beetle shaped like poop (frass).
 This funny barrel-like shape makes it harder for it to mate (from the pure geometry point of view), but it manages.

+**Dendrogaster tobasuii** - a parasitic crustacean (gross) of starfish, that looks totally fractal.
+A fractal tree that is three, maybe even four iterations deep.